matthewsot/nimg/README.md

 trainingRounds [ The number of rounds to train the network for.
 Lower = higher file size, quicker ]
 ```

 See above for an example ``nimg.config``.
-Any lines may be left and will be filled in with default values.
+Any lines may be removed and will be filled in with default values.

 To compress ``image.png`` into ``image.nimg``:
 ```